grantcolley/dipexecutor/README.md

     }
 ```

 Define one or more steps to process.
-Each step can execute a specified target type.
+These steps form a workflow known as a run.
+Each [Step](https://github.com/grantcolley/dipexecutor/blob/master/src/DipRunner/Step.cs) can execute a specified target type.
 A step may contain sub steps.
 These are executed in parallel after the step's target type has been executed.
 Finally, a step can also contain transition steps.
 Transition steps are executed in parallel after the step's target type and sub steps have completed.

 ```C#
             var counterparties = new Step();